defi-ventures/BlockX-chain/x/evm/spec/02_state.md

 State objects are used by the VM which is unable to deal with database-level errors.
 Any error that occurs during a database read is memoized here and will eventually be returned by `StateDB.Commit`.

-The Tokn `stateObject` is a concrete type that mimics the functionality from the `go-ethereum` private `stateObject` type.
+The BlockX `stateObject` is a concrete type that mimics the functionality from the `go-ethereum` private `stateObject` type.
 It keeps track of the interim values for the contract bytecode, storage state and balance of an `EthAccount`.